Rab Butler: Negotiation with the churches

+More than half the schools in the country were church schools.
+Many church schools were in a poor state of repair.
+In a meeting on 5 June 1942 with the National Society, the body of Church of England schools, Butler proposed that Church schools could choose either to be 50% aided or fully funded with a local education authority majority on the school governing body.
+Archbishop Temple agreed to persuade his flock to accept the deal and later obtained the concession that denominational teachers could be allowed in fully-controlled schools if parents so wished.
+In early October 1942, Butler sold his scheme to the Nonconformist leaders of England and Wales.

 Butler had less success in his dealings with the Roman Catholic Church.
 He was not able to have talks with the elderly Cardinal Arthur Hinsley until September 1942.
 Butler was told that his plans for 50% aided status were not acceptable to the Roman Catholic Church on 15 September 1942.
 Butler thought it better to present the Catholic Church with a fait accompli.
 Plans for 1943 were scuppered by a letter to The Times from Hinsley stressing Franklin Roosevelt's commitment to freedom of conscience and arguing that Catholic schools should not be bullied by the state, as they often provided for the poorest inner-city communities.
-Churchill telephoned Butler to tell him, "You are landing me in the biggest political row of the generation".
-Butler later embellished the story to claim that Churchill had sent him a mounted copy of the letter, with "There you are, fixed, old cock" scrawled across it.

-Butler once presented himself at Southwark for talks, only to be asked whu he had come.
-On another occasion, Butler and Chuter Ede drove to the Northern Bishops' conference at Ushaw College, near Hexham, and were given dinner but no concessions.

 Serious thought was given to integrating public (fee-paying) schools into the state system.
 Butler was supportive and believed that standards would be raised in state schools if affluent and articulate parents were involved in the system.
 The Fleming Commission, assembled by Butler, recommended in July 1944 for a quarter of public school places to be given to scholarships.
 However, nothing came of it, not least as the idea of spending ratepayers' money on a few bright pupils often did not meet with local authority approval.